DT Horses

 Tuftin’s doors are always open to horsemen and horsewomen looking for their next mount or just wanting to learn how the DT Horses program works.

 “An impressionist artist said, ‘Perfection is not in the eye of the beholder.
 Perfection is in the eye of the creator.’
 Anyone can slap paint on a canvas, but a great artist puts perfection in every stroke of the brush.
 For me, I’ve built that in the same way.
 A great artist holds themselves accountable for every stroke of the brush.
-People say they’re trainers, but great trainers hold themselves accountable for every move that horse takes, every feel.
+People say they’re trainers, but great trainers hold themselves accountable for every move that a horse takes and every feel.
 For me, that’s a big piece of it.
 My mission statement is to build champion horses with solid training techniques while developing the mind of a horse positively.
 It’s not just, ‘let’s go win at the futurities.’
 And I want to pass that all on to the horse industry as a whole.
 So, our doors are open to those who want to learn.”